Young Directors: The programme will be open for applications early 2022!

-You can expect to learn about production, project management and theatre directing.
+You can expect to learn about theatre directing and devising as well as production and project management.
 It introduces artistic and practical management tools for the director and encourages an individual approach, utilizing the director’s own vision.
 At the end of the programme, the participants put their training into practice by producing a festival of staged readings/or scratch performances with professional actors, each participant directing a play of their choice.
 This way, you see the holistic process of theatre-making.
-As a group, you will be responsible for fundraising for the festival which is a challenging and rewarding experience.
+As a group, you will be responsible for part of the fundraising for the festival which is a challenging and rewarding experience.
 The best thing about the programme is that it encourages you to dig deep and use skills you didn’t even know you had.
 Above all, you can expect to learn a lot about yourself as an artist, a manager and team player.

 5) What will I be expected to pay for?